“Dear Rich,

 Rich’s reply

 Alex, congratulations on your promotion.
-Getting the role in a competitive situation is no small achievement, so well done.
+Getting the role in a competitive situation is no small feat, so take a moment or two to celebrate.

-For the person who did not get the role, there is often a mix of disappointment, bruised ego, and quiet comparison.
-Sometimes that shows up as support.
-Sometimes it shows up as subtle resistance.
-Not because you are doing anything wrong, but because the situation is hard to process.
-It is only human to feel deflated.
+For the people who did not get the role, there is often a mix of disappointment and bruised ego.
+In the best scenario, that shows up as support.
+But sometimes it shows up as subtle resistance and a little toxicity.
+Not because you are doing anything wrong, but because the situation is hard to process and frustration can boil over.
+It is human nature to feel deflated.

 The first mistake new Heads of Marketing make is trying to smooth it over by being overly accommodating.
 Trying to prove they are still one of the team.
 Avoiding difficult conversations.
 Hoping the tension will fade on its own.
-It rarely does.
+But it rarely does.

-The second mistake is swinging the other way and becoming overly formal or distant, as if authority alone will solve it.
-That can harden positions and make the relationship colder than it needs to be.
+The second mistake I see is people swinging hard the other way (no, not like that) and becoming overly formal or distant, as if authority alone will solve it.
+That can make it seem like the role has gone to your head and you don't want to load that bullet for people.

 The third, and most damaging, is tolerating undermining behaviour in the name of empathy or hope.

 Empathy is important.
 It is mature to consider how someone feels.
 But leadership is also about deciding what behaviour is acceptable.
-It is about being clear who is on the bus and who is not.
+It is about being clear who is on the bus, who is not and who needs to step up to stay on it.

 In your situation, I would acknowledge the dynamic directly and early.
 Let your own line manager know what you plan to do before you do it so they are aligned and can support you if needed.

 Then have a private, calm conversation with the individual.
 Not confrontational.
 Not emotional.
-Just clear.
+Just really clear.
+And documented.

 Something like:

 I know we have a new dynamic to get used to and that is not always easy.
-You are a key part of this team and I want us to be able to challenge each other openly and have each other’s backs.
+I want you to know that you are a key part of this team and I want us to be able to challenge each other openly and have each other’s backs.
 I need concerns raised in the room, not around it, and once decisions are made, I need visible support.

 You are not asking for agreement.
 You are setting expectations, offering a reset, and drawing a line.